Twitter's equivalent of Open Graph. Meta tags that control how a URL renders in tweets and previews. Falls back to OG tags when missing.

 Why twitter cards matters for ecommerce

 For ecommerce stores doing organic social on Twitter/X, Twitter Cards directly affect whether shared product links get clicked.
-A summary_large_image card with a hero product shot and clear title gets clicks; a basic summary card with no image gets ignored.
-Even if Twitter isn't a primary channel, your customers, suppliers, and press contacts will share your URLs — those previews are how your brand looks in those conversations.
-Set Twitter Cards once at the template level; benefit forever.
+A summary_large_image card with a hero product shot and clear title gets clicks.
+A basic summary card with no image gets ignored.
+Even if Twitter isn't a primary channel, your customers, suppliers, and press contacts will share your URLs.
+Those previews are how your brand looks in those conversations.
+Set Twitter Cards once at the template level.
+Benefit forever.